-Check out these 10 Colorado must-eats and let us know if you uncover something else that you think we’ve left off the list at email@example.com.
+Check out these 10 Colorado must-eats and let us know if you uncover other super-local bites that you think we’ve left off the list at email@example.com.

 1. Bingo and Goat Hill burgers at Bingo Burger in Pueblo

 Anytime you eat in Pueblo, you’re likely to detect the famous Pueblo chile in your dish, and the Bingo Burger is no exception with flavorful chiles blended right in with the beef.
 But it’s got tough competition with the Goat Hill burger, which is made with juicy Colorado lamb, goat cheese, mushrooms and, for an extra kick, some lemon-rosemary aioli.